Angiopteris evecta: Cultural uses

 The starchy rhizomes are eaten after long processing to remove toxins, used to perfume coconut oil, to flavour rice and to produce an intoxicating drink.
 The 1889 book The Useful Native Plants of Australia records Indigenous Australians ate the pith of this fern.

 Conservation

 The conservation status of Angiopteris evecta varies from place to place.
 For example in Australia's Northern Territory it is listed as vulnerable, with only one small population in north eastern Arnhem Land; in New South Wales, where suitable habitat is restricted to a small area in the north east corner of the state and only a single, non-reproductive specimen is known, it is listed as endangered.
-However in the state of Queensland, which lies in between the other two states and where there is an abundance of suitable habitat, it is listed as least concern.
+However, in the state of Queensland, which lies in between the other two states and where there is an abundance of suitable habitat, it is listed as least concern.

-As of 13 April 2023, this species has not been assessed by the IUCN.
+As of 13 April 2023, this species has not been assessed by the International Union for Conservation of Nature (IUCN).